 When Should I Send My Wedding Invitations? | Wedding Invitation Guide

 Planning a wedding involves a myriad of details, and one of the crucial aspects is timing.
-When to send out wedding invitations can be a delicate balance, influenced by factors like the type of wedding, location, and cultural considerations.
+When to send out wedding invitations can be a delicate balance, influenced by factors like: the type of wedding, location, and cultural considerations.
 In this guide, we'll navigate through the intricacies of invitation timelines for destination weddings, local celebrations, and when to expect those all-important RSVPs.

 Destination Weddings: Set the Tone Early

 Destination weddings are a unique experience, requiring additional planning and consideration.
 Aim to send out save-the-date cards six to eight months in advance.
 This gives your guests ample time to make travel arrangements, book accommodations, and schedule time off work.
-Follow up with formal invitations around three to four months before the big day, allowing for the necessary lead time while still keeping the event fresh in your guests' minds.

-Local Weddings: Two to Three Months Lead Time
+Local Weddings: Three Months Lead Time

-For weddings closer to home, the general rule of thumb is to send invitations two to three months before the wedding date.
+For weddings closer to home, the general rule of thumb is to send invitations about three months before the wedding date.
 This provides guests with enough time to plan their attendance, especially if they need to make travel arrangements or take time off work.
 While local weddings may not demand as much lead time as destination celebrations, it's still crucial to strike a balance between giving guests enough notice and keeping the excitement alive.

 RSVPs: Setting the Deadline

 The key to a well-organized wedding is knowing who will be in attendance.
 Include a response card with a stamped, addressed envelope to make it as easy as possible for your guests to reply.
-For local weddings, set an RSVP deadline of four to six weeks before the wedding day.
-This gives you enough time to finalize catering numbers, seating arrangements, and any other logistical details.
-For destination weddings, aim for an earlier deadline, around eight to ten weeks before the celebration.

 Electronic RSVPs: Streamlining the Process